korsbo/Latexify.jl/README.md

 - Symbolic expressions from SymEngine.jl,
 - ParameterizedFunctions and ReactionNetworks from DifferentialEquations.jl

-as well as arrays of any supported types.
+as well as arrays or dicts of supported types.